GaganaMD/Hyperspectral-Wavenet/README.md

 # HYPERSPECTRAL BIORNET - A COMPLETE WAVELET FRAMEWORK FOR UNMIXING

-This repository contains the code implementation of our research paper, **"Hyperspectral BiorNet: A Complete Wavelet Framework For Unmixing,"** submitted to IGARSS 2025.
+This repository contains the code implementation of our research paper, **"Hyperspectral BiorNet: A Complete Wavelet Framework For Unmixing"**, submitted to IGARSS 2025.
 The project presents a novel framework leveraging wavelet transformations and neural networks to enhance hyperspectral unmixing accuracy.

 ## Table of Contents
 1. [Introduction](#introduction)